shuya-tamaru/tsl-fluid-simulation/02-app-structure/README.md

 2. **Add Objects**: Use `sceneManager.add()` to add 3D objects
 3. **Animation**: Automatic render loop with controls update
 4. **Cleanup**: Proper resource management with `cleanup()`

-## Next Steps

-This architecture provides a solid foundation for building complex fluid simulations.
-The manager pattern makes it easy to add new features like:

-- Particle systems
-- Shader materials
-- Physics simulations
-- Post-processing effects